Recipe Scaling

 Weight-based recipes scale more accurately than volume-based ones.
 A kitchen scale eliminates the guesswork with fractions of cups and tablespoons.

 For bread and pastry, always scale by weight using baker's percentages.
 This system makes any recipe infinitely scalable by expressing every ingredient relative to flour weight.
+For a deeper walkthrough, see our recipe scaling tips guide.

 Common scaling scenarios